proskjkk/Incremental/README.md

-# Incremental (Rewriting)
+# Incremental
 Incremental is a browser-based incremental game which is currently in early development.

 **Project Status**

-Current status: Re-planning and Re-writing the game The game is not yet playable.
-The game is still being re-writen
+Current status: planning and the game
+The game is not yet playable.
+The game is still being planned

 **Version**

-Current development stage: Rewriting code (full changes)
+Current development stage: planning

 **License**